For further information about the Horizon IT Scandal, please visit our corporate website

 Electronics

 Your mobile phone is likely to be first on the list of necessary items, but if you have a very expensive phone then consider swapping it for a cheaper version – one that’s less likely to be stolen or you don’t mind as much if it’s lost or broken.
+Buying an eSim card can also help you save money on calls and data while you’re travelling.
 If you’re a fan of books, invest in an e-reader or small tablet and download all the books, apps and music you need to keep yourself entertained.
 With all these gadgets, a portable battery is handy in case you run low on charge when out and about, or when you don’t have the right plug adaptor.

 Woman dressed in mountain clothes, sat on mountain top taking notes with backpack beside her